Tiger FM

 By Ronald Ssemagonja

 Following the successful release of the 2025 Primary Leaving Examination (PLE) results by the Minister of Education and Sports, Hon.
 Janet Museveni, the Ministry has officially launched the National Senior One placement exercise.
-The 2025 results registered an improvement in performance compared to 2024, with more learners passing the examinations.
+The 2025 results showed an improvement in performance compared to 2024, with more learners passing the examinations.

 The launch took place today at the UMA Multipurpose Hall in Kampala and was presided over by the Minister of State for Higher Education, Hon.
 John Chrysostom Muyingo.
 In his remarks, the Minister urged heads of secondary schools across the country to admit all learners who qualified for placement.